celestarminefun/celestar-mod-menu/README.md

 - [FAQs](#faqs)
 - [License](#license)
 ## Installation
-The mod menu is available for Windows & Linux through [Tampermonkey Extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on various browsers and MacOS & iOS (iPadOS) through [Userscripts Extension](https://apps.apple.com/us/app/userscripts/id1463298887) on Safari.
+The mod menu is available for Windows & Linux through [Tampermonkey Extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) on various browsers and MacOS & iOS (iPadOS) through [Stay Extension](https://apps.apple.com/sg/app/stay-for-safari/id1591620171) on Safari.
 Below is an installation guide for these extensions and the mod menu.

 > [!NOTE]
 >